 The consumer appeal of personalization is down to the ability to better manage your health by seeing exactly what is working and what isn’t.

 At-home self-administered tests are available for measuring a variety of different factors, from sleep to stress to heavy metals.
 The Omega-3 Index test is a self-administered test which measures the overall levels of omega-3 (EPA & DHA) in the blood and can be done in the comfort of your own home.

-An Omega-3 index of 8-12% is considered optimal for maintaining a healthy heart, however a recent 2017 study conducted in the USA and Germany found that 98% of the population had levels below 8%, which puts them at increased risk for cardiovascular disease and other chronic health issues.
+An Omega-3 index of 8-12% is considered optimal for maintaining a healthy heart.
+Despite this, a recent 2017 study conducted in the USA and Germany found that 98% of the population had levels below 8%, which puts them at increased risk for cardiovascular disease and other chronic health issues.

 By testing their Omega-3 Index, consumers can identify their omega-3 level, make dietary adjustments through food or supplementation and actually see for themselves a difference in their number.

-Krill oil omega-3s have been shown to increase the Omega-3 Index in just one month, which is due to their naturally occurring phospholipids which transport omega-3s directly to the areas that need them the most.
+Krill oil omega-3s have been shown to significantly increase the Omega-3 Index in just one month, asissted by the naturally occurring phospholipids which help transport omega-3s directly to the areas that need them the most.

 What can you do?

 - Understanding how you can make the most of the personalization trend is essential if you want to sell an omega-3 product.
 The Omega-3 Index Test is the perfect way to make the most of this trend in 2019 for omega-3 products.
 Check out krill oil and its effect on the Index.

 3. A stable omega-3 market is a platform for growth